dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/connecting-to-smtp-server/_index.md

 }
 ```

 There is also a version of the method [ValidateCredentialsAsync](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/validatecredentialsasync/)  to perform an asynchronous operation.

 ## **Send Email via SOCKS Proxy Server**

-Sometimes we use proxy servers for communicating with the outside world.
 In such cases, mail clients are not able to communicate over the Internet without specifying the proxy address.
 Aspose.Email provides support for versions 4, 4a and 5 of SOCKS proxy protocol.
-This article provides a working sample of sending email using a proxy mail server.
 To send an email via a proxy server, perform the following steps:

 1. Initialize Proxy with the required information, that is proxy address, port, and SOCKS version.
-1. Initialize [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) with the host address, user name and password, and any other settings.
+2. Initialize [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) with the host address, user name and password, and any other settings.
-1. Set the client's Proxy property to the [Proxy](https://reference.aspose.com/email/net/aspose.email.clients/proxy/) object created earlier.
+3. Set the client's Proxy property to the [Proxy](https://reference.aspose.com/email/net/aspose.email.clients/proxy/) object created earlier.

 The following code snippet shows you how to connect to a server via proxy server.